Derpduck/GB-Re-Make/README.txt

 Blue Spawn 4: Fourth spawn for the blue team.
 Blue Spawn 5: Fifth spawn for the blue team.
 Med Cabinet: Med cabinet for the spawn rooms.
+(Note: Spawns 2-5 are fowarded spawns, these are used to show where the team will spawn after capping a capture point.)
 Spawn Doors: Red, blue, horizontal, vertical.
 These stop the opposite team from getting into the spawn.
-Spawn Area: Allows people who change class in the spawn to re-spawn instantly and stops people from building sentries, place this in the spawn.
+Spawn Area: Allows people who change class in the spawn to re-spawn instantly and stops people from building sentries.
 Bullet Walls: Stops bullets from passing through.
 Player Walls: Stops players from passing through.
 Kill Box: Kills players on contact.